 We accept enrollment into our Career Training program up to the start of the session (if space is available).
 However, due to limited space, we suggest you register early.
 In the event that a session is full, you will be notified and your name will be placed on a waiting list.

-We do all of our application procedures online including first registering, awaiting email confirmation, then officially enrolling.
-To start the registration process simply click the ‘Add to Cart’ button to the right of this page.
+We do all of our application procedures online including first applying, awaiting email confirmation, then officially registering.
+To start the registration process simply click the ‘Apply Now’ button at the top of this page.
 Upon checkout, you will be asked to submit a short statement (200-500 words), telling us reasons for wanting to attend as well as your goals in photography.
-You will be charged a $50 registration fee at that time.
-Upon receipt of a registration form, RMSP will follow-up with an email to you within a few days, confirming the registration and providing additional instructions on enrolling.
+You will be charged a $50 application fee at that time.
+Upon receipt of a application form, RMSP will follow-up with an email to you within a few days, confirming the application and providing additional instructions on registering.
 Make sure that we have your current email address as this is the primary method of communication to our students.

-The first step in the enrollment process will require that the registrant read RMSP’s Student Handbook, and complete the online ‘Enrollment Agreement Form’, that confirms agreement with the terms and conditions of the handbook.
+The first step in the registration process will require that the registrant read RMSP’s Student Handbook, and complete the online ‘Enrollment Agreement Form’, that confirms agreement with the terms and conditions of the handbook.
 A $500 tuition deposit will be due at this time.
-There will be two additional payments required, each for ½ of the remainder of tuition ($3747.50 each) – one due on April 2, the next one due on May 2.
+There will be two additional payments required, each for ½ of the remainder of tuition ($3747.50 each) – one due on April 1, the next one due on May 1.